pu2clr/Magnetic_Loop_Antenna_Tuner/README.md

 ## Folders structure

-- [Box_3D_Printer folder](https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/tree/master/Box_3D_Printer) is a 3D printer box project to use this antenna tuner on Alexloop Magnetic loop antenna or similar.
+- [Box_3D_Printer folder](https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/tree/master/Box_3D_Printer) is about a box project to use with this project of antenna tuner on Alexloop Magnetic loop antenna or similar.
+It can be used to build a tuner box by using a 3D printer.
 [Click here to see a video that shows the box example project with the Android and Arduino Antenna Tuner](https://youtu.be/OKky8gmOWz8).;
 - [images folder](https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/tree/master/images) has some pictures about this project
 - [schematic folder](https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/tree/master/schematic) has the schematic document build by [fritzing software](http://fritzing.org/home/), an open-source hardware initiative that allows us to design electronics circuits;
 - [sources folder](https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/tree/master/sources) has the Android Magnetic Antenna Tunner Application to control the servo attached to a capacitor via bluetooth connection, and the Arduino sketch that implements the contrrol the capacitor (Servo).

 ## Source code

 All Arduino and Android Application codes are avaiable on [Sources folder](https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/tree/master/Sources).  __The bluetooth shield have to be desconected during the sketch upload process__.
 See [ArduinoOneCapacitor.ino][arduino-one-capacitor], [ArduinoTwoCapacitors.ino][arduino-two-capacitor] and [BluetoothTuner.java][bluetooth-tuner] code documentation.
 You might need change parameters or adapt it for your needs.
+There is also a version that use a BLE (Bluetooth Low Energy).
+Click [here](https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/tree/master/sources/ArduinoBLE) to see the BLE version.

 ## Schematic